cstevenson3/image-to-vmf/README.md

 python3 src/image_to_vmf.py

-This produces tests/test_data/output/output.vmf, which can be transferred to the Hammer SDK maps folder to be opened.
+This produces tests/test_data/output/output.vmf, which can be transferred to the Hammer SDK maps folder to be opened in the editor.

 # Code